AndrePatchy/AndrePatchy/README.md

 <div id="header" align="center">
+  Everyday is a new life!
   <img src="https://media.giphy.com/media/FgJ6FbfJGwztK/giphy.gif" width="350"/>
 </div>

-# Everyday is a new life! 👋
+# Hello, Friend! 👋

 I'm André Oliveira, also know as Patchy, and at 42 Lisbon as andos-sa.